jobergner/backent-cli/README.md

 ```
 I will have to revisit this issue later.

+### meta fields
+structs will have meta fields like ID, OperationKind and HasParent.
+This would mean that the user can not define fields with the names "ID", "OperationKind" and "HasParent.
+To give the user a tiny bit more freedom I will suffix these fields with "_" ("OperationKind" -> "OperationKind_").
+I can't do this with ID however, because ID is also a getter method
+and therefore unique.
+It will remain "ID".

 ### TODO
 - the generated code should prefix user defined names (or in some other way alter them to be unique) so they do not conflict with local variables
 - rename project